In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian. Starring Madonna, Donna DeLory and Niki Harris.

 Cut by the BBFC for cinema release, VHS and DVD, then uncut for Blu-ray.
 Uncut in the US

-Plaza assassination, secret service agent Frank Horrigan (Clint Eastwood) has had to live with the guilty feeling that maybe things would have been different if he had reacted more quickly.
-Thirty years after the event, when the U.S. President begins
+the 1963 Dealey Plaza assassination, secret service agent Frank Horrigan (Clint Eastwood) has had to live with the guilty feeling that maybe things would have been different if he had reacted more quickly.
+Thirty years after the event, when the U.S.

 UK: Passed 15 after 8-10s of BBFC category cuts for: